2021 has been a challenging year on many levels and yet as we approach 2022, I am full of optimism for our firm.

 Our emerging markets business remains the mainstay of the firm’s activities still delivering alpha for thousands of pension funds investors.
 We maintained a significant exposure to India, Taiwan and Russia which helped us hold on to the stellar gains of 2020, despite the unfolding real estate crisis in China and deepening stand-off between China and the USA.

-We attended COP 26 as one amongst few independent asset managers, to serve as standard bearers for our Asian decarbonisation strategy in partnership with WWF-Hong Kong.
+We attended COP 26 as one amongst few independent asset managers, to serve as standard bearers for our Asian decarbonisation strategy.
 We are immensely proud of this initiative, which whilst investing in some of the global leaders in climate impact technologies, also works to support biodiversity and species extinction initiatives across the continent, and which has garnered numerous awards.

 Across the business we have more diversification than ever.
 We have always striven to build our foothold in areas of asset management where we could make a difference.
 We broke new boundaries in allocating to primary agriculture for UK pension schemes in the last decade.
 We have made ground breaking investments in new technologies that are creating quiet revolutions in so many discrete areas.